tymyrddin/purple/source/docs/distribution-networks/operating-context/system-composition/vendor-platform.md

 ### SCADA, EMS and DMS

-Well attested: Alstom Grid's e-terra platform (now part of GE Vernova following GE's 2015 acquisition of Alstom Grid).
+The OT heart resolves to Alstom Grid's e-terra platform (now part of GE Vernova following GE's 2015 acquisition of Alstom Grid).

 The primary record is Alstom Grid's own 2012 announcement that it was selected to upgrade Stedin's distribution management system to the e-terra distribution solution, noting in passing that Alstom had also provided Stedin's existing SCADA and Energy Management System, so all three control-room layers are the same e-terra family ([Alstom Grid press release, 2012](https://www.alstom.com/press-releases-news/2012/3/alstom-grid-selected-to-upgrade-distribution-management-system-for-stedin-in-the-netherlands)).